-This is something that is so important, but very few people do – calibrate your monitor.
-YOU MUST CALIBRATE YOUR MONITOR.
+This is something that is so important, but very few people do – monitor calibration.
+YOU MUST LEARN HOW TO CALIBRATE YOUR MONITOR.
 If you don’t, you are blindly making images without any idea of what the true color, contrast, saturation, and brightness is.

 Monitor calibration makes sure that your monitor is showing you the most accurate color, brightness, saturation, and contrast that it can.
 It does this by making what’s called a Color Profile.
-Each color profile is unique.
+Each color profile is unique for that device.
 Color Profiles end in .icc and are stored in you system’s library.
+Don’t worry about that if you don’t know what that means.

 Not every monitor is created equally either.
 If you look at all the different laptops out there, they wildly vary in how their screens look.
 If you look at an inexpensive PC screen, then look at a Mac Powerbook, there’s a huge difference in color, brightness, saturation, and contrast.